harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 ## Plugin Installation

-I'm currently using Packer to manage my plugins.
+I'm currently using <a href="https://github.com/wbthomason/packer.nvim">Packer</a> to manage my plugins.
 My `init.lua` loads in `~/.config/nvim/lua/plugins/init.lua` which holds the installation.

 The instructions for Packer are pretty straightforward, you basically just list the plugins you want installed and they're installed for you when you run `:PackerSync`.